knative/docs/docs/serving/encryption/install-and-configure-net-certmanager.md

 ### Trusting for Knative system components

 Knative system components can be configured to trust one or many CA bundles from `ConfigMaps`.
-The cluster operator needs to make sure, to configure them accordingly to avoid any downtimes [during a rotation](#trust-during-rotation).
+The cluster operator needs to ensure, to configure them accordingly to avoid any downtimes [during a rotation](#trust-during-rotation).
 Knative components look for a `ConfigMap` in the namespace where the component runs, e.g: